 - On the day before surgery, stop using makeup, lotions, perfumes or creams.
 These substances may cause debris to get into your eyes.

 - Take a few days off.
-Some LASIK patients go back to work the day after their procedure, but Dr. Rosenbaum recommends taking at least a couple of days to rest.
+Some LASIK patients go back to work the day after their procedure, but Our Doctors recommends taking at least a couple of days to rest.
 Make sure you keep your expectations realistic.
 This is especially important if you work outdoors because you need to keep your eyes as clean as possible.

 What is the Day of LASIK Surgery Like?
 Part Two to be continued…